CNN controversies: 2022 Nong Bua Lamphu massacre

-Israel–Hamas war
+Gaza War

 During the ongoing war between Israel and Hamas, CNN has been accused by its own staff of producing biased coverage that privileges the Israeli point of view to such an extent that it ends up parroting pro-Israeli propaganda, and of applying tight restrictions on citing Hamas or Palestinian voices in general.
 The order from the channel's top brass, according to dissenting staffers, was that all actions Israel takes in the war, with their high casualty toll on Palestinian civilians in Gaza, should be explained as a consequence of the October 7 attack, thus justifying them.
 "Every action by Israel – dropping massive bombs that wipe out entire streets, its obliteration of whole families – the coverage ends up massaged to create a 'they had it coming' narrative," said one staffer, quoted by The Guardian.
 The Intercept obtained a memo from a senior CNN director forbidding that Hamas statements be quoted in most circumstances on the grounds that they are inflammatory; The Guardians Chris McGreal remarked that, in contrast, inflammatory statements by Israeli officials were not only broadcast but were not even contested by CNN interviewers, such as when an Israeli officer claimed to Anderson Cooper that the entire population of the Gaza Strip could be considered combatants — a statement which Cooper did not challenge.

 Early in the conflict, CNN reporter Sara Sidner was among the first to spread to a global audience the false rumor, created by Israeli sources, that dozens of babies and toddlers had been beheaded in Hamas's attack on southern Israel.
 When the Hamas leadership denied the allegations, Jerusalem bureau reporter Hadas Gold called the group's position "unbelievable" and falsely claimed there was footage of the events.
 CNN continued to promote the claims for "18 hours" even after the White House backtracked President Biden's claim that he had seen such videos.

 A CNN employee, speaking anonymously to The Guardian, accused the network of "journalistic malpractice."

 In September 2024, CNN journalists Dana Bash and Jake Tapper accused Representative Rashida Tlaib of antisemitism for supposedly questioning Michigan Attorney General Dana Nessel's ability to do her job due to her being Jewish, in response to Nessel's decision to prosecute pro-Palestinian campus protesters from the University of Michigan.
 Tlaib had not made such a comment about Nessel's ethnicity in an interview with the Detroit Metro Times, where she had talked about anti-Palestinian discrimination.
 The false claim was repeated by Jewish Insider and Anti-Defamation League CEO Jonathan Greenblatt.
 Tapper later claimed that he "misspoke", and Bash provided a "clarification" on her show.